 &lt;/span>&lt;/span>&lt;span style="display:flex;">&lt;span> &lt;span style="font-weight:bold">coffee-supply&lt;/span>: &lt;span style="font-style:italic">&amp;#34;critical&amp;#34;&lt;/span>

-&lt;/span>&lt;/span>&lt;/code>&lt;/pre>&lt;/div>&lt;p>You can simply copy the YAML above and use &lt;code>pbpaste&lt;/code> to pipe your clipboard through the &lt;code>kubectl apply&lt;/code> with the command below:&lt;/p></description></item><item><title> Easy way to handle aws cli multi profile</title><link>https://txt.felipe.cloud/posts/03-awsctx/</link><pubDate>Fri, 17 Jan 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/03-awsctx/</guid><description>&lt;h3 id="have-you-ever-run-a-command-on-the-wrong-account">Have you ever run a command on the wrong account?&lt;/h3>
+&lt;/span>&lt;/span>&lt;/code>&lt;/pre>&lt;/div>&lt;p>Copy it, then pipe your clipboard straight into kubectl:&lt;/p></description></item><item><title> Easy way to handle aws cli multi profile</title><link>https://txt.felipe.cloud/posts/03-awsctx/</link><pubDate>Fri, 17 Jan 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/03-awsctx/</guid><description>&lt;h3 id="have-you-ever-run-a-command-on-the-wrong-account">Have you ever run a command on the wrong account?&lt;/h3>

-&lt;img src="https://txt.felipe.cloud/images/this-is-fine.gif" alt="meme">&lt;p>It happened once: I deployed a production stack into the sandbox account and had no idea why it wasn&amp;rsquo;t working&amp;hellip; Turning this frustrating experience into something useful, I decided to build a tool that helps me (and potentially you) set a profile or context, similar to &lt;a href="https://github.com/ahmetb/kubectx">kubectx&lt;/a>.&lt;/p>
+&lt;img src="https://txt.felipe.cloud/images/this-is-fine.gif" alt="meme">&lt;p>It happened once: I deployed a production stack into the sandbox account and had no idea why it wasn&amp;rsquo;t working.
+So I built a tool to handle AWS profile switching, similar to &lt;a href="https://github.com/ahmetb/kubectx">kubectx&lt;/a>.&lt;/p>

 &lt;p>It&amp;rsquo;s a simple shell function that you add to your &lt;code>.bashrc&lt;/code> or &lt;code>.zshrc&lt;/code>, and it loads whenever you start a new shell session.
 It&amp;rsquo;s called &lt;code>awsctx&lt;/code> (yes, very creative).&lt;/p></description></item><item><title>How to expose your localhost</title><link>https://txt.felipe.cloud/posts/02-localhosting/</link><pubDate>Thu, 09 Jan 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/02-localhosting/</guid><description>&lt;h3 id="hey-take-a-look-at-my-website">Hey, take a look at my website..&lt;/h3>